Does your newborn fuss and cry at night when you put them down? Are you desperate for an hour to yourself, baby-free, to sleep soundly?

 When To Rest Easy

-Newborns sleep a lot, but somehow that doesn’t always translate to your own schedule.
-It becomes even more difficult when they depend on you in order to drift off.
+Newborns sleep a lot, but somehow that doesn’t always translate to your schedule.
+It becomes even more difficult when they depend on you to drift off.

 While your baby may crave your touch for sleep for many different reasons, the best way to help foster self-soothing and sleeping independently is to begin them on a bedtime routine and stick to it.